 Why should they be installed in your home?

 AFCIs will save lives and make homes safer.
-Every year, there are an estimated 20,900 home structure fires that involve electrical distribution or lighting equipment and that resulted in 500 civilian deaths, 1,100 civilian injuries and $862 million in direct property damage.
+Every year, there are an estimated 20,900 home structure fires that involve electrical distribution or lighting equipment, and that result in 500 civilian deaths, 1,100 civilian injuries, and $862 million in direct property damage.
 In roughly half of these fires, arcing was a factor contributing to ignition.
 Arcing is the principal electrical failure mode resulting in fire.